codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 Button states are created by using a "drawable" xml resource called a [State List](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList).
 The core is you define each state with it's own drawable by assigning the background of the button as the state list.
 Check out the [Button Custom Background Official Guide](http://developer.android.com/guide/topics/ui/controls/button.html#CustomBackground) for specific details.

+**How do I set the opacity of a layout or view?**

+The opacity of any view can be set in the XML Layout using the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.

+**How do I make an entire region a particular background color or images?**

+Simply assign the [android:background](http://developer.android.com/reference/android/view/View.html#attr_android:background) property to any view or layout to change the background color or image.
+The `android:background` for any view can be either a color hex value "#000040" or a drawable image "@drawable/some_image".
+Use padding around a layout to add extra content spacing.

 **How do I remove the grey border from ImageButton?**

 You can remove the border by either setting `android:background` to "@null" or setting `style` to "android:attr/borderlessButtonStyle":